rzel100/tweezel/README.md

 - [x] Can Export To .html File.
 - [x] Built In Tutorial.
 - [x] Also Dark Theme.
 Light Attract Bugs. :3
+- [x] Finally...
+You Can Re-Order The List.

 <hr>

 For Next Objective Of This Tools, I Want This Tools To :
-- [ ] Re-Order The List.
-Like List Of Story And List Of Passage.
-It Must Be Re-Order.
 - [ ] Support Many Twine Story Formats.
 - [ ] Error Handling.
 (For Now There Is No Error Handling.
 You Even Can Use Duplicated Passage Names.
 Will Error When Run Tho.)
 - [ ] I Didn't Know Much About Filesystem.
 But I Think On Original Twine App There Is No Insert Local Img Rather Than Online Img Source.
 So I Think Handle Files Such Img And Video Is Not That Useful.
 Since U Can Use Online Source Instead.